Good questions, even better answers

 Is the Hackathon online or in person?

 The Hackathon and its program are completely virtual and participants can join remotely from anywhere in the world.
+The Hague 5 will be a hybrid edition with various on location options for the teams who are interested.

 I am not in the Netherlands, can I join from another country?